reactjs/react.dev/src/content/reference/react/useTransition.md

 * You can wrap an update into a Transition only if you have access to the `set` function of that state.
 If you want to start a Transition in response to some prop or a custom Hook value, try [`useDeferredValue`](/reference/react/useDeferredValue) instead.

-* The function you pass to the of `startTransition` is called immediately, marking all state updates that happen while it executes as Transitions.
+* The function you pass to `startTransition` is called immediately, marking all state updates that happen while it executes as Transitions.
 If you try to perform state updates in a `setTimeout`, for example, they won't be marked as Transitions.

 * You must wrap any state updates after any async requests in another `startTransition` to mark them as Transitions.
 This is a known limitation that we will fix in the future (see [Troubleshooting](#react-doesnt-treat-my-state-update-after-await-as-a-transition)).